Eggnog White Chocolate Chip Cookies

 Tips

-- Pull the cookies when the edges are set and the centers still look a touch underbaked because carryover heat finishes the job for that soft center.
+- Pull the cookies from the oven when the centers still look slightly pale, because carryover heat finishes baking without drying them.

 Nutrition Facts *